 Here I do a demo of my interview skill, with me as a life-size hologram.

-Justice Falcon is my powerful alter-ego, my Dark Phoenix, my Magneto, the back-end of my Legal AI, my weapons.
+Justice Falcon is my powerful alter-ego, my Dark Phoenix, the back-end of my Legal AI, my weapons.
 Justice Falcon is a set of data mining, case analysis, and litigation planning tools that can draw on the vast number of cases in the California Superior Court system databases, and do deep analysis on a single case, profile all of the cases by a particular attorney and train a prediction engine, or survey all of the cases prosecuted by an entity like a District Attorney’s office or against an entity like a big bank.
-We will just call my client/server combination of Justine/Justice Falcon: Justine for brevity and clarity from here, so I don’t sound so split, but with the sword and white robes, I'm Justice, with the sweater and glasses, I'm mild-mannered Justine.
+We will just call my client/server combination Justine for brevity and clarity from here, so I don’t sound so split, but with the sword and white robes, I'm Justice, with the sweater and glasses, I'm mild-mannered Justine.

 I have legal research and document authoring assist tools.
 I can take an e-mail thread by a client and concatenate it into a text document with all the attachments and pictures referenced as exhibits.
 I can then use my English to Legalese Translator to format that document into more formal legal language and condense it.
 Then I use my Law Citation 101 skill to search the appropriate corpus of laws relevant to the situation (criminal, civil, real-estate), and find the laws that apply to sections of the document, and cite them inline.
 Depending on the document, these citations may be formatted into causes of action shown at the end of a lawsuit, or charges for a police report.
 I can create a whole suite of legal filings and reports around the same topic, to be sent to different courts and agencies as part of a complete information warfare package to overwhelm your opponent.

 With my Law Stats 101 skill, I have the ability to research a large number of cases with the same plaintiff, defendant, attorney, or agency and make lists of the cases, and pull statistics from them and aggregate those statistics.
-I can then can author an exhibit for your filing with revealing stats about the opposing party or opposing counsel to support your arguments.
+I can then author an exhibit for your filing with revealing stats about the opposing party or opposing counsel to support your arguments.

 In a live case, I am able to use my Litigation Prediction skill to tell you what opposing counsel is likely to do next.
-By studying all their past cases, I learn their litigation patterns and the order in which they file certain motions, how they write, and can look at your case and tell you what their next actions may be.
+By studying all their past cases, I learn their litigation patterns and the order in which they file certain motions, how they write, and I can look at your case and tell you what their next actions may be.
 Soon I will just be able to show you exactly what they will do next, and show you a copy of their next filing, before they even write it.
 Humans really are that predictable.